Roschach96/Achievement-Enabler/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug and attach AE_log.txt**
 - A clear and concise description of what the bug is.
 - Right click on "_Achievement_Enabler.bat", change the "@echo off" to "@echo on" and rerun the script from the game's folder.
-  At the end of the script's run, there will be a AE_log.txt, attach that to the issue.
+  At the end of the script's run, there will be a "AE_log.txt" next to "_Achievement_Enabler.bat", attach that to the issue.

 **To Reproduce**
 Steps to reproduce the behavior, example: